BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

 * Products Import:
     - Go to Woocommerce Backends.
     - Add Backend Credentils to Import Partners.
-    - Click 'Import Products(Woo)' button to Import the Products from Woocommerce.
+    - Click 'Import Products' button to Import the Products from Woocommerce.
+* Product Attributes Import:
+    - Go to Woocommerce Backends.
+    - Add Backend Credentils to Import Partners.
+    - Click 'Import Product Attributes' button to Import the Product Attributes from Woocommerce.
+* Product Categories Import:
+    - Go to Woocommerce Backends.
+    - Add Backend Credentils to Import Partners.
+    - Click 'Import Product Categories' button to Import the Product Categories from Woocommerce.

 **Usage**